chasehawaii/chasehawaii.github.io/index.md

 <img width="1446" alt="screen shot 2017-03-22 at 8 21 22 pm" src="https://cloud.githubusercontent.com/assets/21227204/25880241/f1b9f7c2-34d1-11e7-99a4-fd2ced850d4b.png">

-Once a user registers through the CAS authentication system, if they have a chase hawaii account they will be directed to the main item feeed.
+Once a user registers through the CAS authentication system, if they have a ChaseHawaii account they will be directed to the main item feed.
 Otherwise they will be sent to the following create profile page:

 <img width="1446" alt="screen shot 2017-03-22 at 8 21 22 pm" src="https://cloud.githubusercontent.com/assets/21227204/25880304/537579b4-34d2-11e7-87d2-dd1735a89b05.png">